ibuddieat/zk_libcod/doc/added_dvars.md

   * `sv_version`
     * Type: String
     * Default: "1.3"
     * Effect: Controls the server's game version as announced to the master server and returned in server info and status requests.
 Also, when using version 1.0, the maps `mp_rhine` and `mp_harbor` are not available via manymaps unless added as standalone maps (like other custom maps).
+Requires a map reload after being changed.
+Recommended to be kept on "1.3" if the sv_proxy dvars are used to start proxies.
   * `sv_wwwDlDisconnectedMessages`
     * Type: Integer
     * Default: 1